Technology Case Interview: Frameworks, Worked Examples, and How to Solve Tech Cases (2026)

 Technology

-System architecture, integration requirements, data quality, vendor selection, and build vs. buy decisions for each capability.
+System architecture, integration requirements, data quality, vendor selection, and a build-vs-buy decision for each capability.

 Open your structure with all three layers, then go deep where the interviewer signals.
 In BCG Platinion cases, Technology often gets the most time.
 In Accenture and Deloitte cases, People (change management) is frequently the crux.
-A strong candidate explicitly links all three: "The technology change is straightforward — the risk is that 60% of the workforce lacks digital skills, and the current approval process has 14 steps that the new system can't accommodate without a redesign."
+A strong candidate links all three explicitly: "The technology swap is straightforward.
+The risk is that a large share of the workforce lacks the digital skills to use it, and the current approval workflow has too many manual steps for the new system to fit without a redesign."

-The ACT framework — Ability, Cost, Time — structures make/buy/partner decisions.
-These appear in tech cases when the client needs to acquire or develop a specific technology capability: building an internal software platform, licensing an existing solution, or forming a technology partnership.
+The ACT framework (Ability, Cost, Time) structures make/buy/partner decisions.
+These appear when the client needs to acquire or develop a specific technology capability: building an internal platform, licensing an existing solution, or forming a partnership.

 Framework